tonethar/IGME-230-GDD-2017-Fall/notes/php-1.md

 ### ** *Try This!* **
 - In *hello-4.php* write code that:
     - adds a &lt;style> tag to the page - it should make the default font on the entire page `sans-serif`.
-Just use HTML to do this, not PHP.
+Just use HTML and CSS to do this, not PHP.
     - wraps the "page accessed on" text into a &lt;footer> tag.

 <hr>